CB Radio - back in the day!

 (I remember seeing a brand new one for sale in 'Mister Resistor' in Plymouth in the early eighties!)

 I remember some of the locals who had their 'big rigs' for instance 'Prince Charming' in Ivybridge had a NATO 2000 (below) sold as a 'legal' 40 channel rig and stamped as such until you took the back off and switched two components to open up another 4 bands of channels on FM/AM/USB/LSB/CW and activated the 10kc shift.
 Similarly 'Cockney Rebel' at nearby Lutton had a Superstar 360FM (also below) which was basically a Cobra 148GTL mk3 with the same bands and functionality as the NATO but all activated by plugging in a 3.5mm jack plug to a socket on the back of the rig!
-He had a monstrous 'Sigma IV' vertical antenna outside his house and I spent one very soggy Sunday afternoon there as his guest to use the rig and was in the chair for a net throughout the south west for a few hours!
-Others nearby included 'Iron Pumper' (Cobra 148 GTL Mk.3 with super lows and super hi's - he later graduated to a 27MHz modified Yaesu FT707 as below with a 6 foot roof mounted Moonraker and mag on his Escort mk2), 'Eagle Warrior', 'Short Circuit' and 'Atomic Rooster' also with Cobra's I think, 'Rubber Runner' with a HAM International Concorde (?), Patrick '70 Sandbagger 532' (he NEVER came on FM!) had a Lafayette, 'Shiftman' had a Tristar 777, 'Pinball Wizard' had a Tristar 747, 'Wildman' in Plymouth had all sorts but did have a fantastic new Petrusse Pacific 160 and 'Grasshopper' at South Brent bought a President Grant I'd been seriously interested in.
+He had a monster 'Sigma IV' vertical antenna outside his house and I spent one very soggy Sunday afternoon there as his guest to use the rig and was in the chair for a net throughout south west England for a few hours!
+Others nearby included 'Iron Pumper' (Cobra 148 GTL Mk.3 with super lows and super hi's - he later graduated to a 27MHz modified Yaesu FT707 as below with a 6 foot roof mounted Avanti Moonraker and mag on his red Ford Escort mk2), 'Eagle Warrior', 'Short Circuit' and 'Atomic Rooster' also with Cobra's I think, 'Rubber Runner' with a HAM International Concorde (?), Patrick '70 Sandbagger 532' (he NEVER came on FM!) had a Lafayette, 'Shiftman' had a Tristar 777, 'Pinball Wizard' had a Tristar 747, 'Wildman' in Plymouth had all sorts but did have a fantastic new Petrusse Pacific 160 and 'Grasshopper' at South Brent bought a President Grant I'd been seriously interested in.
 Funny what you remember when you put your mind to it!!!
 'Breaker on the Side' magazine always carried adverts for the NATO 2000 as well as the far more affordable and nice looking ('retro' before the word had even been invented?!)
-Stalker ST-9F DX which was a lot more affordable!
+Stalker ST-9F DX each being imported via the Isle of Man due to a loophole in the law!
 This was the era when serious CB DX'ers would operate from the car hiding out in field gateways and lay-by's to ensure a quick getaway if 'Busby' came a calling (see the NATO 2000 photo!).
 A Sigma IV mysteriously appeared on a house down our road and the guy turned out to be a 'radio amateur' (maybe not!!) but did have a Colt multimode!

 Superstar 360FM (basically a modified Cobra 148GTL mk3)